 Being the third most populated city in the UK, Manchester is one of the most exciting places for tourists to visit, as well as satisfying the needs of those who are lucky enough to call the city home.
 Manchester is known for being the birthplace of the industrial revolution and has a proud history in arts, music, science, politics and sports.

-If you are thinking of moving to this lively, bustling metropolis, then carry on reading to discover what the city has to offer.
+If you are thinking of relocating to Manchester, then carry on reading to discover what the city has to offer.

 Manchester City Guide